opendilab/LightZero/README.md

 - [File an issue](https://github.com/opendilab/LightZero/issues/new/choose) on Github
 - Contact our email (opendilab@pjlab.org.cn)

-- We appreciate all the feedbacks and contributions to improve LightZero, both algorithms and system designs.
+- We appreciate all the feedback and contributions to improve LightZero, both algorithms and system designs.

 [comment]: <> (- Contributes to our future plan [Roadmap]&#40;https://github.com/opendilab/LightZero/projects&#41;)